-If at any stage you discover a fault with any Brasenose IT equipment or service, please do not assume it has been reported.
+If at any stage you discover a fault with any Brasenose IT equipment or service, please do not assume it has been reported-let us know.

 The ICT Office can be contacted on computer.office@bnc.ox.ac.uk or 01865 277513.